10-Day Gut Health Reset To Promote Optimal Digestive Functionality

 Of course, mindful eating can be difficult for those of us with hectic schedules.
 However, implementing even just one of these steps above can help increase mindfulness around food.
 Further, this mindful eating practice can help prevent overeating which often causes digestive discomfort.

 Now that you have begun mindfully eating, you may choose to log your observations in a food journal.
 This step is useful for those with presumed food sensitivities or recurring symptoms.
 If you have frequent and recurring bloating, cramping, pain, or changes in bowel habits, it is recommended that you see your general practitioner.
 These medical professionals will be able to better address your case with a detailed food log that includes the type, amount, and time of the food eaten.
 Digestive discomfort can be confusing and therefore the more information available, the better.
 A food log can give valuable insight on whether or not there is a specific food aggravating your symptoms.

-However if you do not have recurring digestive symptoms, you may choose to skip this step and proceed to Gut Challenge Day 7.
+However if you do not have recurring digestive symptoms, you may choose to skip this step and proceed to Gut Reset Day 7.

 Day 7: Check in With Your Bathroom Habits

 Did you know that even if you are having a bowel movement everyday, you may still be constipated?
 Approximately 20% of the US population is chronically constipated.5 Occasional constipation can occur due to lack of fiber, dehydration, and even psychological stress.
 Even if you do have a bowel movement every day, if they are incomplete this can lead to constipation.
 Constipation can further cause bloating, cramping, nausea, lack of appetite and other uncomfortable GI symptoms.6